 - Schedule and confirm patient appointments, check-ups and physician referrals.

 - Answer telephones and direct calls to appropriate staff.

 Popular Skills for Medical Office Front Desk Specialist

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Job Scheduling, Insurance, Customer Relationship Management, and Scheduling are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office.
-It is often found that people who know Customer Service are also skilled in Insurance and Electronic Medical Records (EMR).
+Medical Office Front Desk Specialists seem to wield many skills on the job.
+Most notably, skills in Job Scheduling, Insurance, Customer Relationship Management, and Electronic Medical Records (EMR) are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Office, Bill Collections, and Medical Records.
+For most people, competency in Customer Service indicates knowledge of Insurance and Electronic Medical Records (EMR).

 Pay by Experience Level for Medical Office Front Desk Specialist

 Pay by Experience for a Medical Office Front Desk Specialist has a positive trend.
 An entry-level Medical Office Front Desk Specialist with less than 5 years of experience can expect to earn an average total compensation of $28,000 based on 179 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Medical Office Front Desk Specialist with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $30,000 based on 129 salaries.
 An experienced Medical Office Front Desk Specialist which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $31,000 based on 112 salaries.
 A Medical Office Front Desk Specialist with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $33,000 based on 50 salaries.